rudi-c/rudi-c.github.io/_posts/2015-10-12-dropbox-second-internship.md

 Feature work
 ------------

 Some of my work on Pyston has been compatibility/feature work.
 We want Pyston to have the same behavior as CPython, the default Python implementation, whenever possible.
-For example, when you use the slice operator on an object (e.g. `obj[1:]`), CPython will call `__getslice__` (technically deprecated but still supported) or `__getitem__` depending a number of different conditions.
-I also helped build some preliminary support for NumPy (compile it + run a very simple program), a popular Python library.
+For example, when you use the slice operator on an object (e.g. `obj[1:]`), CPython will call `__getslice__` (technically deprecated but still supported) or `__getitem__` depending on a number of different conditions.
+I also helped build some preliminary support for NumPy, a popular Python library (compile it + run a very simple program).

 When it comes to compatibility work like this, there are a lot of things to do.
 You want to support a library.
 It crashes.
 You debug it for a while and fix the crash.
-It crashes some number of function calls later.
+It crashes again some number of function calls later.
 This process can repeat ad infinitum.
 A good strategy is to be as hacky as possible during this phase.
 A crash occurs in a internal C function?
 Comment the whole function out.
 A line of Python uses a feature we don’t support?
 Comment out that line too.
 This is a strange process that took some time to get used to. _Normally_, in software engineering, you aim to write correct code.

-Nevertheless, the advantage of doing this is that you end up with a list of TODOs which gives a sense as to the scope of the problem.
+Nevertheless, the advantage of doing this is that you end up with a list of TODOs which gives a sense of the scope of the problem.
 Another advantage is that it isolated a number of little tasks that I subsequently put up as Github issues for other contributors to fix.
 That may sound very lazy, but Pyston is a complex project and at this stage, it is very valuable to have easy tasks for interested contributors to dive their feet in the codebase with.
 It makes the project accessible.
 It’s really hard to get into Pyston and start working on say, implementing a new garbage collector.
 There’s too much context needed.
 However, it’s very reasonable to add the `__doc__` attribute to `capifunc` object since it’s a self-contained task but allows the contributor to start touching the codebase.

 Finalizers
 ----------